RichCherng/WorldMap/README.md

 - The React app is configured with `"homepage": "."` for proper routing in the JAR
 - API calls use relative URLs that work both in development (with proxy) and production
-- The build process automatically handles Node.js installation and React building
+- The build process automatically handles Node.js installation, React building, and protobuf generation
-- All static assets are served by Spring Boot from the `static` directory
+- All static assets are served by Jetty from the `webapp` directory
+- Firebase credentials are loaded from `application.properties` configuration
+- Mock data is used when Firebase is not configured, allowing development without database setup
+- Protobuf definitions in `proto/` are automatically compiled during the build process

 ## 🔍 Troubleshooting